 Tactic #4: Leverage Email Outreach to Connect

-When you approach email marketing the right way, not only can it increase your revenue, but it can act as a gateway to getting backlinks from influencers.
+When you approach email marketing the right way, not only can it increase your revenue, but it can act as a gateway to getting follow links from influencers and boosting your link building efforts.

 Your target audience wants custom content.
 So, this is the perfect time to start using dynamic content to deliver highly personalized experiences via email.